Last Updated on March 21, 2021 by Shaun Snapp

 There are three primary problems, with 100% of Oracle’s internal data centers being co-location facilities.

 - This provides less quality than the purpose-built facilities of the major cloud service providers like AWS, GCP, and Azure.

-- Because they not owned by Oracle, Oracle has used this loophole to make its cloud SLA irrelevant as they can always point to the co-location facilities in the case of downtimes.
+- Because Oracle does not own them, Oracle has used this loophole to make its cloud SLA irrelevant as they can always point to the co-location facilities in the case of downtimes.